apache/drill/_docs/connect-a-data-source/100-mapr-db-format.md

 ---
 The MapR-DB format is not included in Apache Drill release.
 If you install Drill from the `mapr-drill` package on a MapR node, the MapR-DB format appears in the `dfs` storage plugin instance.
 The `maprdb` format improves the estimated number of rows that Drill uses to plan a query.
-It also enables you to query tables like you would query files in a file system because MapR-DB and MapR-FS share the same namespace.
+It also enables you to query tables as you would query files in a file system because MapR-DB and MapR-FS share the same namespace.

 You can query tables stored across multiple directories.
 You do not need to